The Hardest Year of My Life

 ____________

-I hope if you’re in the midst of, recovering from or on the precipice of your hardest year, you find some comfort in knowing you can do it.
+If you’re in the midst of or recovering from your hardest year, I hope this helps remind you that you can do it.
 Just keep moving, just keep putting one foot in front of the other.
-And hopefully you can find people to support you!
+I hope you find people to support you, it makes all the difference!
+If you ever need someone to listen, reach out.

 Next